 I am so grateful for my scholarship and for the incredible generosity of everyone who gives to the Scholarship Fund.
 Because of your kindness and your contribution, I am able to share the music that I love with the world.

-Consider making a gift in support of scholarships so that students like Auburn can have the opportunity to pursue their talents and realize their full potential.
+Consider making a gift in support of scholarships so that students like Auburn can become skilled performers, teachers, and community leaders.

 "You are altering the trajectory of someone's life.
 There are not many opportunities to have this kind of impact."